Nitrokey/nethsm/docs/clustering.md

 **WARNING**: registering a node immediately introduces a new node in the cluster, modifying the quorum threshold, even if the node has not actually joined yet.
 This can render the existing nodes inoperable until the new node has actually joined.
-Refer to the endpoints' documentation and the "Operational Redundancy" section of this document.
+Refer to the API documentation and the "Operational Redundancy" section of this document.

 #### Actually join the cluster